Associate Professor K. Christine Pae, Chair

-Professors John E. Cort, David O. Woodyard; Associate Professors John L. Jackson, K. Christine Pae; Assistant Professors R. Jonathan Moore, Maia Kotrosits; Academic Administrative Assistant TBD
+Professors John E. Cort, David O. Woodyard; Associate Professors John L. Jackson, K. Christine Pae; Assistant Professors, Maia Kotrosits, Martha Roberts; Visiting Assistant Professor Claire Robison; Academic Administrative Assistant Jodi Weibel

 Departmental Guidelines and Goals

 The study of religion at Denison is an academic endeavor within the Liberal Arts tradition.
 Religion majors and minors (and those who take religion courses) learn to think critically, communicate clearly, and explore different world-views empathetically.
 Religion courses enhance students’ intellectual development at Denison, and provide skills that transfer to multiple careers.